codewars/docs/content/concepts/kata/beta-process.md

 ## Steps of Beta Process

-Every member of Codewars community can contribute to beta process of every kata in some way and help evaluating its quality before it's accepted and made available for everyone.
-Some steps are available only after earnig some privilege, but every user can help reviewing a kata in some way.
+Some of the steps are available only after earnig the required privilege, but every user can help reviewing a kata in some way.

 ### Attempting the Kata